-From our base in Prezza you will explore Abruzzo and learn the secrets of regional Italian cookery from Chef Ezio.
+From our base in Sulmona you will explore Abruzzo and learn the secrets of regional Italian cookery from Chef Ezio.

-Unusually for an Italian small town, Prezza remains vibrant with a population of just under 1000 people, a host of independent shops, bars, and restaurants which make it the perfect base to explore when not cooking or exploring Abruzzo on our Italian cooking holidays.
+Unusually for a mountain town, Sulmona remains vibrant, with a twice weekly market and a host of independent shops, bars, and restaurants that make it the perfect base to explore when not cooking or exploring Abruzzo on our Italian cooking holidays.
 Walk its narrow streets and you can admire Renaissance baronial palaces, churches, and unexpected terraces that offer breathtakingly panoramic views of the rich Peligna Valley.